Sparse Polynomial Matrix Optimization: Numerical Examples

 Our first example involves the objective matrix

 and constraint matrices

 The considered optimization problem aims to minimize the minimum eigenvalue of $F$ over the region defined by $G_1,G_2$:

 Table \ref{tab::1} reports the numerical results of this example, where we compare the dense approach with the sparse approach (exploiting term sparsity with block/chordal closures).
-It can be seen that except the case of performing chordal closures with $s=2$, the sparse approach is several times faster than the dense approach while yielding the same lower bound $-2.2766$ with one exception.
-The bound $-2.2766$ can be certified as the global optimum by checking the flatness condition.
+It can be seen that except the case of performing chordal closures with $s=2$\footnote{The chordal closure yields PSD blocks with overlaps.
+When such overlaps are significant, the computation may get slow.}, the sparse approach is several times faster than the dense approach while yielding the same lower bound $-2.2766$.
+The bound $-2.2766$ is certified as the global optimum by checking the flatness condition.
 For this example, the term sparsity iteration with block closures stabilizes at $s=2$.

 Next for a positive integer $p\in\{20,40,60\}$, we consider the problem

 with

 and